Unqork’s Internal API: Read APIs

 Now, let's preview the module and test the configuration.

-1. Preview the preconfigured module in Express View Express View is how your end-user views you application.
+1. Preview the preconfigured module in Express View Express View is how your end-user views your application.
 Express View also lets you preview your applications to test your configuration and view the styling.
 This is also the view your end-users will see when interacting with your application.
 After configuring a module, click Preview in the Module Builder to interact with the module in Express View..

-2. In Express View, right-click anywhere on the page.
+2. Right-click anywhere on the page.

 5. Click Get Submissions.
 This button triggers the pluginGetSubmissions Plug-In component.

-NOTE Unqork data is managed in a MongoDB database, which is stored in Amazon Web Services (AWS) and Azure.
+Unqork data is managed in a MongoDB database, which is stored in Amazon Web Services (AWS) and Azure.
 By pulling in these submissions, you’re seeing what’s saved to MongoDB.

 6. In the Name column, you'll see submissions?sortBy=created&sortOrder=-1.
 You’ll also see the HTTP status in the Status column.
 If you see a 200 response, the call was successful.

-NOTE You will also see additional filters after the word submissions.
+You will also see additional filters after the word submissions.
 These are the sortBy and sortOrder filters set up in the pluginGetSubmissions Plug-In component.

 A static image displaying a successful get module submission API call in the DevTools Console.